THE REBEL

 None of us have ever heard it.

-None of us ever will.
+None of us

 There's no one left who can give it.